Shared Projects by PaulStoffregen

 Ordering shared project

 Hey there!
-Before ordering, make sure you have all all the info you need to complete and use this design.
+Before ordering, make sure you have all the info you need to complete and use this design.
 This usually means a component list, and sometimes additional information such as assembly notes, source code, or usage guides.Since this is a project designed by a community member, it may contain design errors that prevent it from working as intended.
 OSH Park cannot place any guarantees about the functionality or correctness of the design.

 Full size SD card to Micro SD